LNXSeus/Advancely/README.md

 * **Zoom**: Mouse Wheel

+* **Search**: Use `Ctrl+F` (or `Cmd+F` on macOS) to focus the search box and filter goals by name.
+The filter is case-insensitive and works as follows:

+  * **Advancements & Statistics**: Shows a category if its title or any of its sub-criteria match.
+If only a sub-criterion matches, only that specific one will be shown under its parent.
+  * **Unlocks & Custom Goals**: Shows the goal if its name matches the search term.
+  * **Multi-Stage Goals**: Shows the goal if its main title or the text of its currently active stage matches the search term.

 * **Lock Layout**: Press `SPACE` to lock the grid layout, preventing it from rearranging when you resize the window or zoom.

 * **Comprehensive Tracking**: Advancely isn't limited to just advancements.
 It tracks multiple data types directly from your save file, including: